Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 oled.show()

-time.sleep_ms(1)Code language: Python (python)
+time.sleep(0.01)Code language: Python (python)

-Display Graphics On OLED Display
+Display Graphics on OLED Display

 The framebuf module has some useful prebuilt functions to display simple Bitmap graphics on an OLED display.